Football in Eswatini

 The sport of football in the country of Eswatini (formerly Swaziland) is run by the Eswatini Football Association.
 The association administers the national football team, as well as the Premier League.
 Association football (soccer) is the most popular sport in the country.

+League competitions include the top tier Premier League of Eswatini, and cup competitions include the Ingwenyama Cup (the richest club competition in the country), the MoMo Cup and the Swazibank Cup.